hungrymedia/wp-multipost/trunk/readme.txt

 Donate link: http://hungry-media.com/index.php#donate
 Tags: wpmu, broadcast, post, multicast
 Requires at least: 2.8.2
-Tested up to: 2.8.2
+Tested up to: 2.8.4
 Stable tag: trunk

 Multipost MU is a Wordpress MU plugin that allows you to publish a post to your top-level blog and have it be automatically posted on ALL sub-blogs.

 == Description ==

-NOTE: This plugin is for Wordpress MU and has been tested on WPMU 2.8.2 only
+NOTE: This plugin is for Wordpress MU.

 WPMU Multipost is a Wordpress MU plugin that allows you to publish a post to your top-level blog and have it be automatically posted on ALL sub-blogs.
 If the "master post" is edited or deleted, all sub-blog copies will also be edited or deleted.

+NOTE: This plugin will not currently work if you are using subdomains for your sub-blogs.
+A fix for this is forthcoming.

 == Installation ==

 1. Unzip and upload `multipost-mu.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu of the main/master blog ONLY in WordPress MU
+2. Activate the plugin through the 'Plugins' menu of the main/master blog in WordPress MU
 3. Go to the Multipost MU options page (under Settings) and 'Enable Multipost MU'

 == Frequently Asked Questions ==